benmaier/epipack/docs/tutorial/numeric_models.rst

     Longer times with log scale.

-In the stochastic system, the number of infected individuals reaches :math:`I=1` and is then trapped in the absorbing state :math:`I=0`, while the deterministic system reaches incredibly low values of :math:`I` until there are enough susceptible individuals such that another waves may occur.
-In reality, a value of :math:`I=10^{-15}` would not result in
+In the stochastic system, the number of infected individuals reaches :math:`I=1` and is subsequently trapped in the absorbing state :math:`I=0` with the next recovery event, while the deterministic system reaches incredibly low values of :math:`I\approx 10^{-15}` until there are enough susceptible individuals such that another waves may occur.
+In reality, a value of :math:`I=10^{-15}` would not be reached, even in very large systems.
+Such a low value just implies that the disease dies out eventually.

 We can, however, assume that reimports of single infecteds can trigger second waves when there are enough susceptible individuals.
 Such a behavior may be mimicked